-Based on the 30-day OSRA modeling (Table 3), coastal areas would not likely be affected within 10 days; however, coastal areas between Matagorda County, Texas, and Plaquemines Parish, Louisiana, may be affected within 30 days of a spill (1% to 2% conditional probability).
+Based on the 30-day OSRA modeling (Table 3), Plaquemines Parish in Louisiana is the coastal area most likely to be affected (4% probability within 10 days and 8% within 30 days).
+Two Texas counties, eight Louisiana parishes, and one Florida county have a 1% to 8% probability of shoreline contact within 30 days of a spill.
 There is no manatee critical habitat designated in these areas, and the number of manatees potentially present is a small fraction of the population in peninsular Florida.